 So what is the issue we want to address here?
-It’s pretty common: let’s consider the guy that lives somewhere in a remote country that don’t have access to “common” things in developed countries, but who want to purchase something online.
+It’s pretty standard: let’s consider the guy that lives somewhere in a remote country that don’t have access to “common” things in developed nations, but who want to purchase something online.

 What are the obstacles?

 Let’s say the guy lives in Madagascar.
-Well, you can take any country that has the same environment, you get the idea: is an island (not a movie, BTW) that don’t usually get access to services like Spotify (although I wrote an article earlier showing how I could access it from here 🙂 .
-Moreover, considering that I want to buy some physical products online, chances are that the vendor don’t ship to this country.
+Well, you can take any country that has the same environment, you get the idea: is an island (not a movie, BTW) that don’t usually get access to services like Spotify (although I wrote an article earlier showing how I could access it from here).
+Moreover, considering that I want to buy some physical products online, chances are that the vendor doesn’t ship to this country.

 First of all, depending on the online resources that he wants to access, it may happen that same online resource is only available to people who are physically located in the US (for example).
 So he has to find a way to access the online resource first.

-Finally, chances are that buying online isn’t as obvious as it may seem from where he is.
+Finally, the chances are that buying online isn’t as evident as it may seem from where he is.

 Some solutions (although limited)

 Let’s start with the easy one: access to the online resource.
 In fact, this is easy to solve since, with a VPN solution, he can pretend to be browsing from a US-based city thereby allowing him to overcome the location-limitation.
-This how-to-hide-ip blog has a wide range of articles dealing with how to apply that solution.
+It has a wide range of articles dealing with how to apply that solution.

-Now when it comes to telling the vendor where to ship the product, chances are that it can only be shipped to a US address.
-But here again, there are a lot of services that allow you to ship and forward your products.
+Now when it comes to telling the vendor where to ship the product, the chances are that it can only be shipped to a US address.
+But here again, there are a lot of services that allow you to send and forward your products.
 Those usually are paid services but, solutions exist.
-You just have to Google a bit and find such solutions.
-You can even rent a US-based address and manage the mails online.
+You have to Google a bit and find such answers.
+You can even rent a US-based address and manage the emails online.
 The “only” requirement is that you send to the service provider a notarized proof of your country’s residential address – but that’s not difficult to have.

 As I told in the introduction, I’m going a bit sidewalk in this article, but I think this topic addresses an actual need from the readers of this blog.
 Now, the usual thing: your turn now, wanna share how you do it from your own country?

-Feel free to add into the comment section and let us know about your “buying online” experience.
+Feel free to add to the comment section and let us know about your “buying online” experience.